Also known as lipoma, it is a lump under the skin that occurs due to an overgrowth of fat cells.

 Fat abscesses feel soft and can move slightly under the skin when people press on them.

-They usually grow slowly over a period of months or years and generally reach a size of around 2 to 3 centimeters (cm).
+They usually grow slowly over months or years and generally reach a size of around 2 to 3 centimeters (cm).

-Occasionally, people have giant fat abscesses, which can grow to more than 10 cm.
+Occasionally, people have giant fat abscesses, growing to more than 10 cm.

 Fat abscesses can occur more often in people with specific medical conditions, such as: